physics-chemistry/test/README.md

 I want to do the **following** with this test project:
 - First git init
-- First git push and comit
+- First git push and commit